GARDEN GATES 115

 Dry-fitting the #115, with spacer blocks set to insure even spacing.

 The process.
-Drawn toward a design that will compliment a style of postmodern design architecture predicated by plate windows and horizontal planes.
+Drawn toward a design that will compliment a style of postmodern architecture predicated by plate windows and horizontal planes.
 An architectural motif that is commonly without defining details.
 Clean, angular, unfettered.
 Offering a need for the intimacy of workmanship and design at the entry level with both girth and muscle but with the scrutiny of a somewhat complex system of joints.
+The 115 is not applicable for, say, Victorian, Queen Anne, Federal, Beaux Arts, or Colonial architecture.

 Introducing a continuous pair of tenons in a contrasting, durable species.
 An approach that stabilizes the horizontal members over a given span, while offering a little head-scratching complexity.